Wednesday 1 May 1940

 The Luftwaffe continues its attacks on the British-held ports in northern Norway.
 Stukas sink the anti-submarine trawler HMS St. Goran.
-The Stukas also hit Royal Navy sloop HMS Bittern at Namsos and set it ablaze.
+The Stukas also hit the Royal Navy sloop HMS Bittern at Namsos and set it ablaze.

 Norway Naval Operations: British submarine HMS Narwhal (Lt.
 Commander Ronald J. Burch) spots a German merchant convoy in the Kattegat about 20 miles north of Anholt, Denmark.
 It fires six torpedoes at the convoy.
 The convoy is carrying units of the 2nd Gebirgsjager Division to Norway.
 The Narwhal torpedoes and sinks one troop transport, the Buenos Aires (62 men and 240 horses killed), and torpedoes a second, the Bahia Castillo (10 men, 26 horses killed).

 The Norwegian ships in western Norway are ordered to evacuate either to Great Britain or northern Norway.
 Only two do so, the auxiliary Bjerk sailed to the United Kingdom and Steinar to Northern Norway.
-The other Norwegian ships either have too few crew left to sail, or their commanders simply tell the men to go home.
+The other Norwegian ships either have too few crews left to sail, or their commanders simply tell the men to go home.